-Col. Gary Bissell graduated from Virginia Military Institute in 1988 with an Economics degree and commissioned in the U.S. Army.
+COL Gary Bissell graduated from the Virginia Military Institute in 1988 with an Economics degree and commissioned in the U.S. Army.

 He completed the Aviation Officer Basic Course (AOBC), Initial Entry Rotary Wing course (IERW), and Air Assault School in 1989.
 Following OBC, he served in Camp Page, Korea as an Aeroscout Platoon Leader flying OH-58 helicopters.
 In 1991, he completed the Aviation Officer Advance Course (AOAC), Airborne School and Ranger School before being assigned to Fort Riley Kansas where he served as the Assistant Battalion Flight Operations Officer.

-Col. Bissell’s awards and decorations include: Bronze Star Medal, Meritorious Service Medal (with 4 Oak Leaf Clusters), Air Medal, Army Commendation Medal (with 1 Oak Leaf Cluster), Army Achievement Medal (with 1 Oak Leaf Cluster), Reserves Component Achievement Medal (with 6 Oak Leaf Clusters), National Defense Service Medal (with 1 Bronze Service Star), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Korea Defense Service Medal, Armed Forces Service Medal, Armed Forces Reserve Medal (with Silver Hourglass and “M” Device), Army Service Ribbon, Overseas Service Ribbon, Army Reserve Component Overseas Training Ribbon (Second Award), Army Superior Unit Award, Army Staff Badge, Senior Army Aviator Badge, Ranger Tab, Parachute Badge, Air Assault Badge.
+His awards and decorations include: Legion of Merit, Bronze Star Medal, Meritorious Service Medal (with 4 Oak Leaf Clusters), Air Medal, Army Commendation Medal (with 1 Oak Leaf Cluster), Army Achievement Medal (with 1 Oak Leaf Cluster), Reserves Component Achievement Medal (with 9 Oak Leaf Clusters), National Defense Service Medal (with 1 Bronze Service Star), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Korea Defense Service Medal, Armed Forces Service Medal, Armed Forces Reserve Medal (with Gold Hourglass and “M” Device), Army Service Ribbon, Overseas Service Ribbon, Army Reserve Component Overseas Training Ribbon (Second Award), Army Superior Unit Award, Joint Staff Badge, Army Staff Badge, Senior Army Aviator Badge, Ranger Tab, Parachute Badge, Air Assault Badge.